 If possible, try to keep as much previously used security equipment and processes in place when the move is complete.

-While this may not be possible for all businesses, as some security systems are custom built for the original locations they were installed in, this can be extremely helpful for companies looking to save money wherever possible.
+While this may not be possible for all commercial businesses, as some security systems are custom built for the original locations they were installed in, this can be extremely helpful for companies looking to save money wherever possible.